Mr. Mom: Adaptations

-A television adaptation of the 1983 film by MGM and Walmart's streaming service Vudu serves as a continuation of the film, following an adult Megan Butler heading back into the workforce while her husband takes over the parental duties of their two children.
-The series serves as the first original series for the streaming service; it stars Andrea Anders and Hayes MacArthur as Megan and Greg Anderson, respectively, and premiered on September 12, 2019.
+A television adaptation of the film by MGM and Walmart's streaming service Vudu serves as a continuation of the film, following an adult Megan Butler (Andrea Anders) heading back into the workforce while her husband Greg Anderson (Hayes MacArthur) takes over the parental duties of their two children Hannah (Catherine and Elizabeth Last) and Zach (Cary Christopher).
+It premiered on September 12, 2019.